Book This Trip

 What's Included

-• All meals during the trek (lunch, dinner, breakfast)
+• All meals during the trek (lunch, dinner, and breakfast).

-• One English-speaking government-trained licence holder and a well-informed, experienced trekking guide.
+• One English-speaking, government-trained license holder and a well-informed, experienced trekking guide.

 • All expenses for guides and porters: meals, accommodation, salary, equipment, insurance, transportation (buses or flights), etc.